kvh/recurrent/README.md

 datetime.datetime(2010, 1, 26, 0, 0)
 </pre>

-## dependencies
+## Dependencies
-recurrent uses [parsedatetime][3] to parse dates.
+Recurrent uses [parsedatetime][3] to parse dates.
 If you grab the pypi version of parsedatetime though, some tests in recurrent will fail due to a bug with manually setting the "now" time.
 For some use cases this won't be an issue, but if you need this functionality before it's patched you can grab [my fork][4] of parsedatetime.

-## examples
-* on weekdays
-* every fourth of the month from jan 1 2010 to dec 25th 2020
-* each thurs until next month
-* once a year on the fourth thursday in november
-* tuesdays and thursdays

 Take a look at the tests for more.

-## things it can't do
+## Things it can't do

-recurrent is regrettably quite U.S. (and completely english) centric.
+Recurrent is regrettably quite U.S. (and completely english) centric.
 Contributions from other perspectives are welcome :)

-## credits
+## Credits
-recurrent is inspired by the similar Ruby library Tickle by Joshua Lippiner.
+Recurrent is inspired by the similar Ruby library Tickle by Joshua Lippiner.
 It also uses the parsedatetime library for fuzzy human date parsing.

+## Author
+Ken Van Haren kvh@science.io

 [1]: http://www.kanzaki.com/docs/ical/rrule.html
 [2]: http://labix.org/python-dateutil